-To appreciate the design of our semantics, we first discuss (a straw-man) security property that depends on the instantaneous dynamic state of a web page.
-In this model, consider a well-behaved implementation of an extension like FacePalm.
+To appreciate the design of our semantics, we first discuss (a strawman) security property that depends on the instantaneous dynamic state of a web page.
+In this model, consider a wellbehaved implementation of an extension like FacePalm.
 Such an extension could query a metadata attribute on a DOM node (e.g., check that the class attribute of a node is label); decide according to the policy that it has read privilege over the node; and, could then proceed to read the contents of the node.
 If the node's metadata changes just prior to the read (due the effect of page-resident JavaScript), under an instantaneous view of the policy, the read must be rejected as insecure.
-Effectively, due to the behavior of unforeseen JavaScript, unpredictable time-of-check to timeof-use (TOCTOU) discrepancies can arise.
+Effectively, due to the behavior of unforeseen JavaScript, unpredictable timeof-check to time-of-use (TOCTOU) discrepancies can arise.
 Worse, under this model, an adversarial web page can cause extensions to throw runtime security exceptions, making the browser platform unstable.